-The portable sign boards will be utilized during special motor carrier enforcement projects, concentrated checks, and work zones.
-These are fitted with traffic stat sensors, strobe lights, and digital speed display.
-This will allow for data collection and analysis of pre and post speeds for events and assist in future enforcement planning.
+The portable sign board will be utilized during special motor carrier enforcement projects, concentrated checks, and work zones.
+This is for replacement purposes.

 Carahsoft/Perceptive is a software that is used by the state police to help with the digitization of all files and the creation of electronic forms.
 This program is currently used in other sections of the Safety Division and its desired to standardize the procedures within the division.
 This benefits the state police by providing paper reduction, physical storage reduction, and allows for streamlining the reporting process of all motor carrier related activities.
 This will also allow for immediate access to reports and centralizing all motor carrier data to one location.
 This will give FMCSA immediate access to post crash/incident, hazmat reports, and all traffic enforcement activities.